emqx/emqx-docs/en_US/durability/durability_introduction.md

 #### Generation

 Messages within a shard are further segmented into generations corresponding to specific time frames.
 New messages are written only into the current generation, while the previous generations are only accessible for reading.
 EMQX cleans up old messages by deleting old generations in their entirety.
-The retention period of the older generations is defined by the `session_persistence.message_retention_period` parameter.
+The retention period of the older generations is defined by the `durable_sessions.message_retention_period` parameter.

 Different generations can organize the data differently, according to the *storage layout* specification.
 Currently, only one layout is supported, optimized for managing the high throughput of wildcard subscriptions spanning a large number of topics and single-topic subscriptions.
 Future updates will introduce additional layouts to optimize for the different types of workloads, such as prioritizing low latency over high throughput for certain applications.